-Choi Joong-what, a former soldier in North Korea, lives today along with his spouse and kids in the sleepy London suburb of New Malden, home to Europe’s biggest North Korean populace.
-Despite enjoying the newfound comforts of his British life, he would like to go back to a country that also seems like his real domestic.
+Choi Joong-what, a former soldier in North Korea, lives today with his spouse and kids in the sleepy London suburb of New Malden, home to Europe’s biggest North Korean populace.
+Despite enjoying the newfound comforts of his British life, he would like to return to a country that also seems like his real domestic.

-In the Guardian’s ultra-modern documentary, Little Pyongyang, Joong-who reflects on both why he left North Korea and the nation of his day-to-day life over the route of numerous months, in a portrait of loss, longing, and the complexities of recuperation from trauma.
+In the Guardian’s ultra-modern documentary, Little Pyongyang, Joong-who reflects on why he left North Korea and the nation of his day-to-day life over numerous months, in a portrait of loss, longing, and the complexities of healing from trauma.

 Director Roxy Rezvany is a British filmmaker of Iranian-Malaysian-Chinese descent.
-She has been acknowledged employing The Dots as one of every of their Creative Trailblazers of 2018.
-After a career in television producing which covered the twice Emmy-nominated program, Gaycation, Little Pyongyang is her directorial debut.
+She has been acknowledged for employing The Dots as one of their Creative Trailblazers of 2018.
+After a career in television producing, which covered the twice Emmy-nominated program Gaycation, Little Pyongyang is her directorial debut.
 It premiered in opposition at CPH: Dox Festival in 2018 and had its UK Premiere at Sheffield Doc/Fest.
-For greater background on Roxy and this documentary, could you pay attention to our Doc Tales podcast?
+Could you pay attention to our Doc Tales podcast for greater background on Roxy and this documentary?

 Coming up: Silent Sam